In Incoterms 2010, this rule was referred to as Delivered At Terminal

 There are no restrictions on the named place – for example it can be a transport hub, a warehouse or the buyer’s depot.

-The seller is responsible for arranging carriage and for delivering the goods, unloaded from the arriving conveyance, at the named place.
+The seller is responsible for arranging carriage and for delivering the goods, unloaded from the arriving means of transport, at the named place.

 Risk transfers from seller to buyer when the goods have been unloaded.
 This is the only rule that requires the seller to unload the goods in order to complete delivery.